๐Ÿฅ—Intro to Nutrition

 Legumes (Beans, Lentils, Peas)

-• High protein with fiber bonus—provides 15-18g protein per cooked cup plus substantial soluble and insoluble fiber for digestive health
+• High protein with a fiber bonus.
+A cooked cup provides 15โ€“18g protein plus substantial soluble and insoluble fiber for digestive health.

 Nuts and Seeds

-• Protein packaged with healthy fats—almonds, peanuts, and seeds provide protein alongside monounsaturated and polyunsaturated fats
+• Protein packaged with healthy fats.
+Almonds, peanuts, and seeds provide protein alongside monounsaturated and polyunsaturated fats.

 Whole Grains

-• Modest protein contribution with fiber and B vitamins—brown rice, oats, and whole wheat add 3-6g protein per serving
+• Modest protein contribution with fiber and B vitamins.
+Brown rice, oats, and whole wheat add 3โ€“6g protein per serving.

 Supplemental Protein Sources

 Protein supplements offer concentrated, convenient options for meeting increased needs or dietary restrictions.
-Understanding absorption rates and source differences helps match supplements to specific goals.
+Understanding absorption rates and source differences helps you match supplements to specific goals.

 Protein Supplements (Whey, Casein, Plant-Based Powders)

-• Casein provides slow, sustained release—forms a gel in the stomach, releasing amino acids over 6-7 hours (often used before sleep)
+• Casein provides slow, sustained release.
+It forms a gel in the stomach, releasing amino acids over 6โ€“7 hours.
+That's why it's often recommended before sleep.

 Quick Reference Table